 While the Sandals Foundation will continue to support projects across each of its core pillars, the organization is placing a special emphasis on the environmental component today and in the years to come.

-The Sandals Foundation is already invested in countless projects that support marine conservation and environmental
+The Sandals Foundation is already invested in countless projects that support marine conservation and environmental awareness, including:

 Floating Classrooms: Encouraged the development of responsible behaviors toward the natural environment through this unique program, which brings children face-to-face with the marine ecosystem.